ahbarnett/multilingual-julia/README.md

 # multilingual-julia

-Minimal demo examples of interfacing between Julia and low-level languages, including the uncommon case of _Fortran calling Julia_.
+Minimally complete examples of interfacing between Julia and low-level languages, including the uncommon case of _Fortran calling Julia_.
 Taken from Julia docs, StackOverflow, etc, by Alex Barnett.
 Tested in a linux environment only (Ubuntu 16.04 LTS plus GCC9, Julia 1.5.2).

-### Directories
+### Contents

-`jcallf` : Julia calls Fortran (ie, wrapping functions in low-level language)
+`jcallf` : Julia calls Fortran (ie, wrapping low-level language functions)
 `ccallj` : C calls Julia ("embedding")
 `fcallj` : Fortran calls Julia ("embedding", but needs intermediate C layer)

 Each directory has its own makefile.
 They all read any common settings placed in `make.inc` (eg copy `make.inc.example` to this file).
 Some demos explore multithreading in the "inner" (called) function.
+Some also report timings (which adds a few lines of code beyond the "minimal").

 ### Requirements

-Julia installed, a C complier, and a Fortran compiler
+Julia installed, C complier, Fortran compiler, GNU `make`.

+### Testing

+`cp make.inc.example make.inc`

+Edit `make.inc` for your Julia installation directory and choice of compilers

+`make`

+This goes to each directory and makes/runs all examples.
+Total time is around 10 seconds.

 ### To do